Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:35:26.25] - Lucia Cerchie Then we'll go to 11.
 Yay, it's there.
 That's our data coming back from Shopify.

 [00:35:43.02] - Anthony Campolo Awesome.
-And actually, why don't you open up docs on the right where you are.
-No, so sorry, I meant so you have docs in your graphical editor.
+And actually, why don't you open up Docs on the right where you are.
+No, sorry, I mean, you have Docs in your graphical editor.
 I don't know if you know this.
-So over on the right where it says docs go to products.
+So over on the right where it says Docs, go to Products.
 So there's your product and there's your products query.
-So this is what's really, really nice.
-Like one of many things that is very, very nice about GraphQL is that this is all here for you.
+This is what's really, really nice.
+One of many things that's very nice about GraphQL is that this is all here for you.
 For every GraphQL API you will ever hit, you ever have or ever will, you're going to get this info.
-Like their schema might not make a lot of sense, but you're going to at least have it.
-You know, so this is.
-And then.
-Yeah, so that's like we could have just written.
-We could have like, look at this.
-Okay, we want a prox query.
-And then what do we want from our products?
-Queries.
+Their schema might not make a lot of sense, but you're at least going to have it.
+So we could have just written, okay, we want a products query, and then what do we want from our products query?
 We can build up our queries just by looking at these docs.
-And now that we got all this going, we just have to get our Redwood cell to query.
-Now the Redwood API.
+And now that we got all this going, we just have to get our Redwood cell to query the Redwood API.

-[00:37:55.11] - Anthony Campolo It'll also know whether your data is empty and you need data and also know if you are still loading data.
-A lot of this is because they're using Apollo client under the hood, but we actually have a react query provider that you can use as well, which is actually created by CeeLo Fett who's in the chat.
+[00:37:55.11] - Anthony Campolo It'll also know whether your data is empty and you need data, and it'll know if you are still loading data.
+A lot of this is because they're using Apollo Client under the hood, but we actually have a React Query provider that you can use as well, which was created by Celo [unclear], who's in the chat.
 That's good to go.
-And then once you have that, all you have to do is import that component into your homepage.
+And then once you have that, all you have to do is import that component into your home page.

 [00:38:24.06] - Lucia Cerchie Make sure this is all saved.